TrellisCommerce/magento-proposition-65-compliance/README.md

 This module creates two CMS blocks available for usage throughout the site.

 * Warning #1 - generic warning message about Proposition 65.
-* Warning #2 - more specific warning message about Proposition 65.
+* Warning #2 - more detailed warning message about Proposition 65.

+The product attribute can be set when editing a product in admin, under the main attribute section.
+[Screenshot](https://share.getcloudapp.com/04uEnDvb)